 - Spoon the berries (without their juices) into the center of the dough in a circle leaving about 2” of dough around the edges.

-- Fold the dough slightly over the edge of the peaches overlapping each fold gently pressing to seal.
+- Fold the dough slightly over the edge of the berries overlapping each fold gently pressing to seal.
 Whisk the egg and water together in a small bowl then brush on the top of the dough and sprinkle the turbinado sugar over the crust and exposed berries.

 - Bake 25-30 minutes or until the crust is golden brown and the berry juice is bubbly.
 Serve warm or room temperature, plain or topped with ice cream.